 Synthetic ingredients are much cheaper for brands to produce, but the benefits of natural perfumes make consumers less likely to trigger allergies, skin irritation, asthma, or headaches.
 Since there is a now a growing demand by many eco-friendly conscious consumers opting for more natural options, perfume producers have followed suit.

 Now, you may be thinking, all-natural ingredients are better for the environment, right?

 Natural ingredients can be just as problematic as synthetic ingredients.
 In fact, many raw plant ingredients are overexploited by perfume makers which are now threatened with extinction.
 The use of “natural” animal-derived ingredients also raises concerns about animal cruelty.

 The global fragrance industry is worth nearly 43 billion dollars.
-These producers are the biggest consumers of precious oils which are extracted from rare wild plants due to their unique scent profiles.
+These producers are the biggest consumers of precious oils that are extracted from rare wild plants due to their unique scent profiles.
 Sandalwood is popular for that woody exotic scent we all love.
 Harvested mostly in India, it is now almost extinct in the wild.
 An eco-friendly perfume brand will mention the origin of their sandalwood if used in their formula.

 Both sandalwood and aquilaria trees are slow-growing, so it takes a long time for them to mature.
 In order to extract their valuable oil, perfume producers need a mature tree.
 Farmers cannot keep up with the industry demand, poachers step in and destroy species of these wild incense trees.